 Of course, the fact that the documented disadvantage of Natives survives adding location fixed effects does not mean that the disadvantage is constant across locations.
-Table 4 shows the differences in outcomes between Natives and non-Natives in rural and urban areas.
-While for a majority of outcomes the disadvantage is significantly greater in rural areas, this is not the case for all outcomes.
+While for a majority of outcomes the disadvantage is significantly greater in rural areas, this is not the case for all outcomes; see Appendix Table A3.
 The difference in disadvantage between rural and urban areas is not statistically significant for formal employment and unemployment.
-In addition, Natives in rural areas are more likely to own the house and land in which they live than non-Natives, contrary to what is observed in urban areas.

-6 This comparison is limited by the differences across censuses of different countries on the questions on the use of or access to computers.
+6This comparison is limited by the differences across censuses of different countries on the questions on the use of or access to computers.

-7 Table A2 in the Appendix shows that this is also the case for the US.
+7Table A2 in the Appendix shows that this is also the case for the US.